-Particulars March 31, 2017 March 31, 2016
+Particulars l, 2017 March 31, 2016

+Tar dedicas

-Impact on pro ofit before tax
+ППрас t on pro fit before tax

 USD Sensitivity

-INR/USD- Increase by 5% (179.50) (277.00)
+INR/USD- Increase by 5% (: 179.50) (277.00)

 INR/USD- Decrease by 5% 179.50 277.00

 Credit Risk

 Credit risk is the risk that counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
 Financial instruments that are subject to credit risk and concentration thereof principally consist of trade receivables, loans receivables, investments, cash and cash equivalents, derivatives and financial guarantees provided by the Group.